-By now the situation has certainly changed, but the long term survival of remnants of the pre 1989 - 1990 intellectual elite in cultural and scientific institutions is still an issue of political exchanges on obstacles to the successful defence of Hungarian national interests in the international arena.
-According to one of the most influential advisors to the Prime Minister, Gyula Tellér, by about the middle of the last decade 'the system of the system change' (the inherited wrestling between the inherited post-communist forces connected to the old system and the driving forces of the system change) had given way to the 'national system'2.
-This system makes sure that the foreign 'investor' does not profit disproportionately from the foreign credits imposed on the country.
+By now the situation has certainly changed, but the long term survival of remnants of the pre 89-90 intellectual elite in cultural and scientific institutions is still an issue of political exchanges on obstacles to the successful defence of Hungarian national interests in the international arena.
+According to one of the most influential advisors to the Prime Minister, Gyula Tellér, by about the middle of the last decade 'the system of the system change' (the inherited wrestling between the inherited postcommunist forces connected to the old system and the driving forces of the system change) had given way to the 'national system' (A magyar politikai rendszer 2015: 29).
+This system makes sure that the foreign 'INVESTOR' does not profit disproportionately from the foreign credits imposed on the country.
 A younger social scientist, Márton Békés, argues that the 'ballot box revolution' of 2010 bringing the present ruling party, FIDESZ, into power offered an opportunity to turn the system change into the start of a new conservative age.
-Békés suggests that this was necessary as the system change was pushed into a liberal direction for 20 years (from 1990 to 2010) and this was and is to be repaired1.
+Békés suggests that this was necessary as the system change was pushed into a liberal direction for 20 years (from 1990 to 2010) and this was and is to be repaired7.